Client usage

 The ThinLinc client gets all its strings from a database.
 This way it can be easily translated, by just providing a new database for a new language.

-On Linux based systems, the client picks up which language to use by reading the standard POSIX locale environment variables.
-A somewhat simplified description of these follow here:
+On Linux-based systems, the client picks up which language to use by reading the standard POSIX locale environment variables:

 LC_ALL